Find Affordable College Courses

 Saint Cloud, MN

-Saint Cloud State University ranked #19 on this year’s Best Value Natural Resources & Conservation Bachelor’s Degree Schools list.
-Located in the small city of Saint Cloud, St. Cloud State University is a public school with a large student population.
+Saint Cloud State University landed the #19 spot in the 2023 rankings for the best value bachelor’s degree natural resources and conservation programs.
+Located in the city of Saint Cloud, St. Cloud State University is a public school with a fairly large student population.

 Read More…

-With a ranking of #20, North Dakota State University - Main Campus did quite well on this year’s best value schools for natural resources and conservation students working on their bachelor’s degree.
-North Dakota State University is a large public school located in the midsize city of Fargo.
+North Dakota State University - Main Campus landed the #20 spot in the 2023 rankings for the best value bachelor’s degree natural resources and conservation programs.
+North Dakota State University is a fairly large public school located in the midsize city of Fargo.

-North Dakota State University also claimed a spot on our Best Natural Resources & Conservation Bachelor’s Degree Schools list.
-It’s in the top 15% of all schools in this category.
+In addition to its great value ranking, North Dakota State University is in the top 15% of all schools on our Best Natural Resources & Conservation Bachelor’s Degree Schools list.

 Full Natural Resources & Conservation at North Dakota State University - Main Campus Report

 University of Wisconsin - Green Bay ranked #20 on this year’s Best Value Natural Resources & Conservation Bachelor’s Degree Schools list.
-UW - Green Bay is a moderately-sized public school located in the city of Green Bay.
+UW - Green Bay is a medium-sized public school located in the midsize city of Green Bay.

 UW - Green Bay undergraduate students pay an average of $16,091 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at Kutztown University are $15,170 per year.
+The average tuition and fees for an out-of-state undergraduate student at Kutztown University are $15,170 a year.

 Read full report on Natural Resources & Conservation at Kutztown University of Pennsylvania